-Transforming to a resilient and sustainable society with engineering
+Transforming into a resilient and sustainable society with engineering

-The Energy and Flow specialisation focuses on the top engineering and research areas crucial to the transition to a resilient and sustainable society: the development of sustainable energy systems, efficient processes and high-performance innovative equipment, and minimal environmental impact.
-This requires a multidisciplinary approach involving fluid dynamics, thermodynamics, heat transfer, advanced materials, acoustics, sustainable design and economics.
+The Energy and Flow specialisation focusses on the engineering and research areas crucial for the transition to a resilient and sustainable society: The development of sustainable energy systems, processes, and equipment with high performance, and minimal environmental impact.
+This requires a multidisciplinary approach involving fluid dynamics, thermodynamics, heat transfer, advanced materials, acoustics, sustainable design, and economics.

-Fundamental scientific questions addressing phenomena acting at vastly different scales need to be answered and translated into innovative technology.
-Examples in the field of Energy and Flow include: heat pumps, wind turbines, energy storage and harvesting, aeroplanes, pumps and compressors, gas turbines, pyrolysis in fluidized beds, biomass conversion processes, thermal solar, thermal management of batteries, multi-scale systems, interface and thin layer flows, contact mechanics and friction, and granular flows.
+Fundamental scientific questions addressing phenomena acting at vastly different scales need to be answered and translated in innovative technology.
+Examples in the field of Energy and Flow are heat pumps, wind turbines, energy storage and harvesting, aeroplanes, pumps and compressors, gas turbines, pyrolysis in fluidized beds, biomass processes, thermal solar, thermal management of batteries, multi-scale systems, interface and thin layer flows, contact mechanics and friction, and granular flows.

-Since its inception in the 1960s, the University of Twente has had a strong research presence in the field of fluid dynamics and thermal engineering, with excellent interdisciplinary collaborations with other groups in the university’s Faculty of Engineering Technology and on an international level.
-The Energy and Flow specialisation builds on this rich history: UT’s academic staff in Twente has an excellent scientific track record in publications, and an extensive national and international network of successful collaborations in industry and with research institutes.
-The research groups involved in the Energy and Flow specialisation cover the full range of research topics listed above.
-Professionals with a specialisation in Energy and Flow can make the difference for our future sustainable society by developing innovative technology in this field.
+Since its inception in the 1960s, the University of Twente has a strong research presence in fluid dynamics and thermal engineering with excellent interdisciplinary collaborations with other groups in the faculty of engineering technology and internationally.
+The Energy and Flow track builds on this rich history, The academic staff in Twente, the foremost entrepreneurial university of the Netherlands, has very good scientific track records in publications, and an extensive national and international network of successful collaborations in industry and research institutes.
+The research groups involved in the Energy and Flow track cover the full range of research topics listed above.

-As a Mechanical Engineering student enrolled in the Energy and Flow specialisation, you will be expertly trained in the translation of fundamental insights from physics, fluid dynamics, thermodynamics, mechanics of materials, chemistry, materials and nature into urgently needed solutions for one of society’s major problems.
+As a Mechanical Engineering student in the track Energy and Flow you will be trained to translate fundamental insights from physics, fluid dynamics, thermodynamics, mechanics of materials, chemistry, materials and nature into urgently needed solutions for one of the major problems in society.

-The specialisation is a good start for a career in industry or at scientific institutes and is also an excellent foundation for pursuing a PhD degree in physics or engineering (for a future scientific career) or a PDEng degree (for a future degree in the professional field).
+The track is a good start for a career in industry or in scientific institutes, as well as to continue for a PhD degree in physics or engineering aimed at a career in science.